Rancher working with horses in Wyoming

 Tipping is expected in all restaurants (except for some snack meals and in self-service restaurants).
 It is customary to leave 10-12% of the bill as a tip.
 Some places you visit will automatically add in a tip, make sure to check your bill

-At the ranch, gratuities are not included in the listed price - plan to tip around $285.
+At the ranch, gratuities are not included in the listed price - see "dates and prices".

 Packing list